 Many of the states of the United States have statutes, constitutional provisions, and court decisions that deny individuals the right to have a family, specifically a spouse and children, based on sexual orientation.

 Advocates have made a wide variety of arguments attacking such restrictions.
 Scholars and litigants frequently argue that such acts violate constitutional guarantees of equal protection or invade a constitutional right to privacy.
 However, such arguments are often defeated by counter arguments presented with religious, moral, and even emotional fervor.

-Morrissey, Joseph F.
+Joseph F. Morrissey,

-"Lochner, Lawrence, and Liberty,"
+Lochner, Lawrence, and Liberty,

-Available at: http://readingroom.law.gsu.edu/gsulr/vol27/iss3/4
+Available at: https://readingroom.law.gsu.edu/gsulr/vol27/iss3/4

 Civil Law Commons, Civil Rights and Discrimination Commons, Constitutional Law Commons, Family Law Commons, Law and Society Commons, Privacy Law Commons, Sexuality and the Law Commons